MiuLab/FlowSwitch/README.md

 And each of the json objects in the jsonl file must contain the following keys, before running the `eval.py`:
 - answer: the gt workflows' uuid
 - answer_type: the type of answer (AND, OR, SINGLE, UNK)
+- prediction_top1: the predicted workflows' uuid at top 1
-- prediction: the predicted workflows' uuid
+- prediction_top2: the predicted workflows' uuid at top 2
+.... til topk

 For example:
 input.jsonl must be like:
 ```bash